suryakchoudhary/EOS/CLASS/Getting_Started_with_GDB & GEF.md

 - nexti OR ni : To move next instruction in assembly code.

 - info register : To see information of the registers.

+- info breakpoint : To see all breakpoints.